pradumnatamkute/aganitha_problem/README.md

-# Here are some possible future functionalities that can be covered in the future versions of the module:
+# Possible of future functionalities that can be covered in the future versions :

 If the paragraph contains a money figure e.g. two million three thousand nine hundred and eighty-four then we may convert it to numbers as 2003984.